Chicken Milanese

 How to make chicken Milanese

-Step 1- Season the chicken.
-First, line a plate with paper towels and set it aside.
-Then, pound the chicken breast fillets until they’re all equal in thickness, and season all sides with salt and pepper.
+Step 1- Prep the chicken.
+Pound the chicken breast fillets until they’re all equal in thickness, and season all sides with salt and pepper.

 seasoned chicken breast fillets.